-Both primary schools with a student count of up to 300 and secondary schools with up to 700 students are eligible for the size loading.
+Primary schools with a student count of up to 300 and secondary schools with up to 700 students are eligible for the size loading.
 The loading is scaled as shown in the diagram below.

-In 2024, the maximum loading for primary schools with a student population between 15 and 200 is \$214,005.
-The maximum loading for secondary schools with a student population between 100 and 500 is \$342,411.
-These amounts have been finalised when SRS indexation was finalised in August (see section 1.6).
+In 2025, the maximum loading for primary schools with a student population between 15 and 200 is \$220,639.
+The maximum loading for secondary schools with a student population between 100 and 500 is \$353,026.
+These amounts are finalised when SRS indexation is finalised in August (see section 6).
 Schools with both primary and secondary students receive a weighted amount based on the proportion of primary and secondary students.